 from the UK more scared.

 “Things like this just increase the insecurity of young Muslims and can help to radicalise them.”

 Ali Luft, from the Muslim Federation Cleveland, also criticised the decision to build the models.

 He said: “It just doesn’t look right.
 It’s disturbing people when they hear about it.

 “They should be training soldiers in streets, mountains or caves where these people hide – not mosques.”
 The firing range is used by troops from Europe’s biggest Army base at nearby Catterick Garrison.

 Some of the mosques had single domes and others had double domes.
-The structures, which are visible from a public road, were first brought to the attention of the Bradford Council for Mosques (BMC) by a passer-by.
+The structures, which are visible from a public road, were first brought to the attention of the Bradford Council for Mosques (BMC)

 BMC members, who have visited the range to inspect the models, said yesterday that the mosques were being used as a symbol of danger and served to reinforce negative stereotypes of Muslims.

 Mohammed Saleem Khan, chief executive of the council, said the shape and colour of the structures – a green dome – symbolised an Islamic place of worship.

 “It is so obvious,” he said.